Open Raven Platform Release: A New Data Catalog

 We’re excited to announce the first data catalog for security teams, automating the generation of cloud data asset inventories to save time and enrich information security solutions.
-To skip to the bulleted notes, click here, or scroll to the bottom for a quick video.

 Data teams have catalogs to provide a unified, starting point for extracting useful data insights about their business.
 Shouldn’t security teams have the same for insights into securing the business?
 We agree.
 Without such information, teams designing and implementing information security solutions for threats like ransomware are left assuming where sensitive data is, rather than knowing.
 Knowing how much of what types of data you have, and where, impacts almost everything from preventative measures to incident response and recovery plans.
 In addition, such information is useful for streamlining efforts in data governance and compliance.

 Whether a cursory look, one-time investigation, first steps toward compliance regulations, or applying for a cyber insurance policy, the data catalog makes answering historically tough questions about your data, fast and easy.

 How does it work?

 The data catalog is automatically updated after each scan is run.
 Scan schedules can be configured with various filters to better prioritize the frequency at which data inventories are updated--by depth, file type, location, account, data class, etc. The main page of the data catalog provides an overview by data collection, showing the total record and relevant storage bucket count for each.
 Quick filters are available to view by region, specific account, or data class.
 Click on an individual data collection to see details further segmented by data class.

 Selecting “all” or a specific data class provides the list of relevant S3 buckets, the account ID, bucket size, and the number of records discovered within each.
 Deep links directly to the AWS console allow 1-click access to further investigate or take action.

 Select a storage bucket to view a per object breakdown, again with a deep link directly into the AWS console from within our portal.